kriss3/BCIT_COMP2526_Assignment2_Tests/README.md

 19Nov2020 - initial commit.
 I have taken Roger's file and Galina's fine\
 	    combined them and pushed as one file.
 From here we can keep adding new tests.\
 22Nov2020 - Merging changes from Galina for RemoveAll\
-		Merging changes from Albina for RetainAll
+		Merging changes from Albina for RetainAll\
+24Nov2020 - Adding minor test for isEmpty()

-Current Number of Tests: 49
+Current Number of Tests: 50